beyondcodesandalgos/CODESOFT/Task2/README.md

 Overview:

 This is a simple GUI-based calculator application built using Python's Tkinter library.
-The program allows the user to use calculator logics with a visually appealing interface.
+The program allows the user to use calculator logics in a visually appealing interface.

 Features:
 - Supports addition, subtraction, multiplication, and division.